Lush Shampoo Bar Review: The Best Shampoo Bar?

 2. Lush Seanik Shampoo Bar Review

 I save this shampoo bar for when my hair needs that really deep clean.
-The secret ingredient of the refreshing Seanik shampoo bar is Japanese nori seaweed.
-To put it bluntly, nori is like a protein shake for your hair- it contains tons of protein!
+The secret ingredient of the refreshing Seanik shampoo bar is Japanese nori seaweed, aka red algae of the genus Pyropia.
+To put it another way, nori is like a protein shake for your hair- it contains tons of protein!
 Hair recovery depends on deep scalp hydration, and the minerals provided in seaweed are not only nourishing but can also encourage thicker hair.

 3. Lush New Shampoo Bar Review

 Noticed that your hair seems to be thinning out?
 Add this New shampoo bar to your shower routine for a hair-thickening remedy like no other.
 The use of clove bud oil is what makes this shampoo so effective.
 Clove bud oil can increase blood circulation.
 A 2012 review of medicinal trends pertaining to the clove (Syzygium aromaticum), published in the Journal of Pharmacognosy and Phytochemistry found that “The aromatic oils of the clove have a

 stimulant and irritant effect.
 Cloves can increase blood circulation and raise a person’s temperature slightly.
 The oils of the cloves have been known to stimulate and disinfect a body as it travels through the body.”
 Just to be clear, the irritation mentioned here is only a potential side effect, should large quantities of the oil be ingested.